-If you were forced to move out of your house or apartment due to damage caused by a fire, for instance, loss of use insurance would help to cover costs such as your hotel stay, rent for a temporary apartment or restaurant bills while your residence is being repaired or rebuilt.
+If you were forced to move out of your house or even a rental property due to damage caused by a fire, for instance, loss of use insurance would help to cover costs such as your hotel stay, rental or a temporary apartment or restaurant bills while your residence is being repaired or rebuilt.

 - Temporary residence such as a hotel, motel or apartment